TobyRas1992/myFlix-client/README.md

 # myFlix-client
-This repo is for the client-side of my myFlix application.
+This repo is for the client-side of my myFlix application built using the MERN stack.

+myFlix is an app that provides users with information on different films, directors, and genres from a movie database.
+Users can sign up, update their information, and add films to their list of favorites.

 ## Motivation